mxw/mxawng/about/index.md

 school (and much of it from earlier) organized into collections of binders, bins, and hard drives---so I suppose it's impressive that I've never worked at Google.
-I like playing board games, but, probably like most people, I spend more time chatting with people or poking the Internet, and I am totally okay with that.
-If I could choose, I'd choose this life to live again, every time.
+I like playing board games, but, probably like most people, I spend more time chatting with friends or poking the Internet, and I'm just totally okay with that.
+My other interests include orange juice, apple juice, metal clipboards, stuffed animals, and speaking with a loud voice.

+If given the choice, I'd choose this life to live again every time.

+## Links ##

+Some prime real estate for some [stuff](/stuff/) I like.

+## Testimonials ##

+What do other people have to say about this "Max Wang" guy?

 [1]: http://cty.jhu.edu/            "CTY"